 - Significant swelling in the calf above the treated foot.

-Your orthopaedic surgeon is a medical doctor with extensive training in the diagnosis and nonsurgical and surgical treatment of the musculoskeletal system, including bones, joints, ligaments, tendons, muscles, and nerves.
+Your orthopedic surgeon is a medical doctor with extensive training in the diagnosis and nonsurgical and surgical treatment of the musculoskeletal system, including bones, joints, ligaments, tendons, muscles, and nerves.

 This brochure has been prepared by the American Academy of Orthopaedic Surgeons and is intended to contain current information on the subject from recognized authorities.
 However, it does not represent official policy of the Academy and its text should not be construed as excluding other acceptable viewpoints.
 Persons with questions about a medical condition should consult a physician who is informed about the condition and the various modes of treatment available.